It makes for a spectacular Sunday drive.

 I found a perch for the Taurus fifteen feet above the bridge, grabbed my camera and got out.

-Page 2 of 2 - There are times when you just know you have found one of the most beautiful places on earth.
+There are times when you just know you have found one of the most beautiful places on earth.

 When I looked up to the great rose window at Notre Dame cathedral in Paris, I knew.
 When I saw the Southern Alps of New Zealand rise 12,000 feet over the Pacific Ocean, I knew.
 When I looked over the rim of the Grand Canyon, I knew.
 When I walked into Fenway Park in Boston, I knew.